malus-security/ios-ui-exerciser/README.md

 #### Step 3: Prepare setup for WebDriverAgent

+***For the lastest version of the Appium GUI (v1.22.3-4) the package contents and the installation steps have changed.
+Please refer to "Installing WebDriverAgent and the latest Appium Client on MacOS" for more information***

 This step is very important in order to be able to communicate with a physical device.
 For testing in simulator this step in not required.

 At first we need to look into this path: